-The speaker notices the small things in creation that have caused her to stand in awe of it.
+In the first stanza of ‘In Praise of Creation’, the speaker notices the small things in creation that have caused her to stand in awe of it.
 She has studied “that one bird” and the “one star” for long enough to acknowledge that the beauty and wonder behind one tiny little bird is too much for her mind to comprehend.
-She realizes that the light from one star travelling from millions of light years away, is enough to cause her to stand in complete awe of the universe.
+She realizes that the light from one star travelling from millions of light-years away, is enough to cause her to stand in complete awe of the universe.
 She then refers to “the one flash of the tiger’s eye”.
 She finds the tiger to be a specimen truly unique and fascinating.
 One flash of his eye reveals the intricate and complicated nature of creation.
 The speaker claims that these parts of the earth and the universe “clearly assert what they are”.
 She does not explicitly claim that they assert a creator.
 Nor does she deny one.
 Rather, she claims that the bird, the star, and the tiger in themselves assert what they are, and by their very natures testify to what they are.
-There need be no ceremony.
+There needs to be no ceremony.
 Rather, they testify by simply doing what is in their nature for them to do.

 The speaker continues to explain the claims she implicitly made in the first stanza.
 She claims that what these magnificent parts of creation testify to, is “order” and “rule”.
 This seems to give the implication that nature does not lend itself well to the idea of it’s being there due to chance, but rather demands the idea of order and rule.
 She goes on to explain that the way “the birds mate at one time only” and “how the sky is…full of birds” are all signs that there is an incredible about of order and rule in creation.
 She is amazed at the changes of the moon, and the way that it is “sometimes cut thinly” and other times is full.
 This indirectly reveals her awe at the way the universe is set up so that the moon orbits the earth and the earth the sun in such a way that to the human eye, it seems that sometimes the moon is “cut thin”.
 The fact that the birds mate at only one time also strikes the speaker fascinating.
 If mating is something instinctual, why do the birds wait until a certain time of year?
 All of the speaker’s observations re-iterate her awe at the order and rule that seems to exist in the universe, from the moon, to the birds in the sky, the speaker marvels at the way the earth and universe function.

-With this stanza, the speaker finds it amazing that an animal as dangerous as a tiger comes with a visible warning sign.
+With the third stanza of ‘In Praise of Creation’, the speaker finds it amazing that an animal as dangerous as a tiger comes with a visible warning sign.
 She sees the tiger’s stripes as a type of cage, warning other animals of the dangerous nature of this beast.
 Yet, though it is a dangerous animal, it still is “watchful over creation” as though it plays a very important role in the way that nature functions.
 The speaker then describes the way the tiger rests and waits “for the blood to pound” and “the drums to begin” The language used here reveals that something intense is about to happen, though the speaker does not yet reveal what that is.
 She simply says that the tigress will cast a shadow.